ubarsc/kealib/trunk/ArcGIS/readme.txt

 Note you may have to select the x86 subfolder for 32bit Arc, or x64 for 64bit Arc.

-2. Once you have found the appropriate subdirectory for your version of Arc, copy libkea.dll from the 'lib' subdirectory into the 'bin' directory of your Arc Install.

-3. Copy gdal_KEA.dll from the 'lib\gdalplugins' subdirectory into the newly created 'gdalplugins' directory of your Arc install (see step 1 above).
+2. Copy gdal_KEA.dll from the 'lib\gdalplugins' subdirectory into the newly created 'gdalplugins' directory of your Arc install (see step 1 above).

-4. Edit bin/RasterFormats.dat and add the line:
+3. Edit bin/RasterFormats.dat and add the line:

         <e on="y" nm="KEA" ex="*.kea" et="KEA" at="0x27" />

     at the bottom of the section that has a number of lines looking similar

-5. Restart Arc and you should be all go
+4. Restart Arc and you should be all go